markcoatsworth/readthedocs/docs/index.rst

 Welcome to Read the Docs Template's documentation!
 ==================================================

-This is a test repo to see how readthedocs integrates into Github.
+This is the stable branch!
+Hopefully it looks different than the master branch.

 Contents: